Machiavelli with glowing red eyes beside a puppet hand controlling a businessman with strings and the text "Who's Pulling Your Strings?"

 Let’s say you get into a conversation with a stranger and want them to do something against their interest…

 You encourage them to talk about their life and listen attentively.
 You want to understand their greatest pains and desires.
-This can help you craft a narrative that promises a solution tailored to their needs.
+And what you’re doing, without them realizing it, is collecting ammunition for influence.

 But what is ether?

-Ether is a slang used by conmen to explain a situation where the target is overly excited about something.
+It is a slang used by conmen to explain a situation where the target is so excited, hopeful, or desperate that their logical brain goes offline.

 “Emotion is unpredictable.
 It peaks and valleys.
 Once you know where to take the person for the peak, and you can keep them up at that altitude, then you can control them.
 If you drop them back into the valley of logic, you’re going to lose them.”

-So basically, when you put someone in a peak emotional state, they are more likely to act impulsively because their emotional brain has overridden logical thinking.
+So basically, when you put someone in a peak emotional state, their critical thinking shuts down.

-And you know you have them when they’re less irritated with you like they might have been at the beginning of the conversation and their tone of voice is calm, trusting, and somewhat submissive.
+When they’re less irritated with you, like they might have been at the beginning of the conversation, and their tone of voice is calm, trusting, and somewhat submissive.

-In other words, they have lowered their guard and are willing to listen to your idea.
+At that moment, they’ve lowered their defenses and you’ve got their attention and are willing to listen to your idea.

 Now, let’s dive deeper into how we can induce the ether state in people.

-From what I have noticed, there are two primary conditions that we must consider:
+From what I have noticed, there are two key ingredients:

 First, there’s a financial need brought on by the loss of a job or other economic problems.